Today I’d like to share a little story about my

 According to experts you can find at https://dentistsofchattanooga.com/, on a experiment, 60.7 percent of children and 50 percent of adults drank a sugary beverage.
 While these figures revealed a decrease in modern soda consumption per capita, consumption is still high amongst certain populations, including minorities and adolescents.

 Phosphoric acid that is present in most sodas is harmful to the enamel of teeth and causes erosion.
 This erosion can cause other problems such as sensitivity to hot or cold foods.
 The dye in soda can cause staining to your teeth, causing them to turn yellow or possibly brown in some cases, to get treated see this top teeth whitening nyc.
-It could also cause your teeth to rot, leading to dental implants (look up services like dental implant in San Francisco if this happens).
+It could also cause your teeth to rot, which will require a dental implant procedure with the help of a dental implants specialist to fill in the missing teeth (look up services like dental implant in San Francisco if this happens).
+In addition, those who want to improve the alignment of their teeth may consider getting clear aligners.

 Whenever I craved a soda, I would power through it and drink as much water as I could.
 I thought it would be painful and heartbreaking, but it really wasn’t and I found myself having more energy than I originally imagined.
 I even lost weight!
 It was the help I needed after gaining those Happy Pounds after getting married.
 I didn’t crave as much sweets or salty snacks and found myself eating an apple every afternoon instead of my diet coke (which I heard has the same amount of caffeine as a cup of coffee!
 I don’t know where I heard that, but I can attest that it does give you that afternoon energy you need in the office!).